Atari ST: Software

-Audio
+Audio and MIDI

-Plenty of professional quality MIDI-related software was released.
-The popular Windows and Macintosh applications Cubase and Logic Pro originated on the Atari ST (the latter as Creator, Notator, Notator-SL, and Notator Logic).
-Another popular and powerful ST music sequencer application, KCS, contains a "Multi-Program Environment" that allows ST users to run other applications, such as the synthesizer patch editing software XoR (now known as Unisyn on the Macintosh), from within the sequencer application.
+Taking advantage of the ST's MIDI ports, plenty of professional Music sequencing and notation software was released, including the forerunners of the popular Windows and macOS applications Cubase and Logic Pro (the latter as Creator, Notator, Notator-SL, and Notator Logic).
+Another popular and powerful ST music sequencer application, KCS, contains a "Multi-Program Environment" that allows ST users to run other applications, such as the synthesizer patch editing software XoR (later known as Unisyn), from within the sequencer application.
+MasterTracks Pro originated for the Apple II; an ST version and then an IBM PC version later followed.
+It continued on Windows and macOS, along with the original company's notation application, Encore.

-Music tracker software became popular on the ST, such as the TCB Tracker, aiding the production of quality music from the Yamaha synthesizer, now called chiptunes.
+Music tracker software such as the TCB Tracker became popular on the ST, aiding the production of quality music from the Yamaha synthesizer, now called chiptunes.

 Due to the ST having comparatively large amounts of memory for the time, sound sampling packages became feasible.
 Replay Professional features a sound sampler using the ST cartridge port to read in parallel from the cartridge port from the ADC.
 For output of digital sound, it uses the on-board frequency output, sets it to 128 kHz (inaudible) and then modulates the amplitude of that.

-MasterTracks Pro originated on the Macintosh; an ST version and then an IBM PC version followed.
-It continued on Windows and macOS, along with the original company's notation applications Encore.